bitaemi/rxjs-reactive-patterns/README.md

 ```
 Declaring a **service locally** in a component, we are going to have, **for each instance of that component, a distinct instance of the service**,

-and, obviously,that instance is visible only in a certion section of a page.
+and, obviously, that instance is visible only in a certion section of a page.
 And if those services happen to contain state that is used by that

 section of the page, that state will be destroyed when the component is itself destroyed.

 So the lifecycle of the service is tied to the lifecycle of the component - very **usefull for implementing statefull service**, such as lessons-pager.service,

 that is linked to a very specific section of the page.
-We can have state there, stored for  user experiece purposes and we don't have to worry
+We can have state there, stored for user experience purposes and we don't have to worry

 about cleaning up that state, because **when the component is destroyed, also the locally declared service is destroyed** (navigating to another app's component,